MicrosoftDocs/learn/learn-pr/wwl-azure/advanced-security-compute/includes/7-security-considerations-azure-container-instances.md

 ## Enforce network segmentation on running containers

 To help protect containers in one subnet from security risks in another subnet, maintain network segmentation (or nano-segmentation) or segregation between running containers.
-Maintaining network segmentation may also be necessary to use containers in industries that are required to meet compliance mandates.
+Maintaining network segmentation might also be necessary to use containers in industries that are required to meet compliance mandates.

 For example, the partner tool Aqua provides an automated approach for nano-segmentation.
 Aqua monitors container network activities in runtime.
 It identifies all inbound and outbound network connections to/from other containers, services, IP addresses, and the public internet.
 Nano-segmentation is automatically created based on monitored traffic.<br>